b-riemann/mathieu-cell/README.md

 * in the `FourierCell` module, the sign of the b1 variable is defined opposite to the case in the paper

+* likewise in the `FourierCell` module, the sign of the k1 variable is defined opposite to the case in the paper

 * the `example.opa` file cannot be read directly into OPA sometimes: this is an encosing problem. using dos encoding should fix this; the easiest way is duplicating an existing opa file and copy-pasting the contents.

 ### internal structure